mybyrek/flutter-animation-gooey-tab-bar/README.md

-# Gooey Tab Bar Flutter
+# Flutter animation challenge 7 - Gooey tab bar
-Flutter component concept created with [Flutter](https://flutter.dev/) using Dart programming language, inspired by [Gooey Tab Bar](https://dribbble.com/shots/6233130-Gooey-Tab-Bar).
+> Creator: Qani Ajdini

 ## About
-This component was created inspired by the GIF at the end of this page.
-The component is using Animations, Clip Path, Transform and Stream's with RxDart proprieties to better simulate the inspiration GIF.
+The component is using Animations, Clip Path, Transform and Stream's with RxDart proprieties.

 ### The Constructor Data Fields
 ````dart